MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 In the **Analytics** area you can do a number of things to track and analyze data from your players' activities.
 There are a number of graphing and reports capabilities that provide the ability to consolidate and visualize the data.

 **Trends** - configure and view trends for a number of statistics for time periods ranging from 7 days to 26 months.
-The Trends graph shows classic retention - only new players that have returned, in the designated time period.
-The 30-day retention report includes new and returning players.
+The Trends graph shows classic retention - only new players that have returned - for the chosen time period.
+The 30-day retention report includes both new and returning players.

 **Event History** - search and display a number of different Event History types, depending on the query you create.
 Use event name, date range, or event values.